MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_UETv2MobileApp.md

 Before saving your tracking template, it must pass specific validation rules to ensure accuracy:

-- **Single “?” requirement:** The URL must contain only one “?” symbol.
-Any additional query parameters should be appended with “&”.
+- **Single â€œ?â€ requirement:** The URL must contain only one â€œ?â€ symbol.
+Any additional query parameters should be appended with â€œ&â€.
 - **Mandatory {lpurl} parameter:** Your tracking template must include the {lpurl} parameter, which is essential for directing users to the correct landing page.
 - **Correct advertiser app ID:** Ensure the tracking template includes the correct advertiser app ID.